SWIFTSIM/swiftsimio/docs/source/masking/index.rst

 with ease.

-It is also possible to build up a region with a more complicated geometry by making repeated calls to :meth:`~swiftsimio.reader.SWIFTMask.constrain_spatial` and setting the optional argument `intersect=True`.
+It is also possible to build up a region with a more complicated geometry by making repeated calls to :meth:`~swiftsimio.masks.SWIFTMask.constrain_spatial` and setting the optional argument ``intersect=True``.
 By default any existing selection of cells would be overwritten; this option adds any additional cells that need to be selected for the new region to the existing selection instead.
 For instance, to add the diagonally opposed octant to the selection made above